Winter Travel Raises More Fears of Viral Spread

 “We may look silly on the plane, but precautions are precautions," she said.

-Lisa Rathke in Montpelier, Vermont and Wilson Ring in Stowe, Vermont contributed to this report.
+Lisa Rathke in Montpelier, Vermont, Wilson Ring in Stowe, Vermont and David McHugh in Frankfurt, Germany, contributed to this report.